mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 ## 3.8.
 Exercises

-1. Write a program that prints `We like Python's turtles!` 1000 times.
+1. Write a program that prints <mark>We like Python's turtles!</mark> 1000 times.

 2. Give three attributes of your cellphone object.
 Give three methods of your cellphone.

-3. Write a program that uses a `for` loop to print
+3. Write a program that uses a <mark>for</mark> loop to print

     ```
     One of the months of the year is January